lookatmoon/ReQ-ReC-demo/README.md

 Cheng Li, Yue Wang, Paul Resnick, Qiaozhu Mei.
 ReQ-ReC: High recall retrieval with query pooling and interactive classification.
 InProceedings of the 37th international ACM SIGIR conference on Research & development in information retrieval 2014 Jul 3 (pp. 163-172).
 ACM. http://www-personal.umich.edu/~raywang/pub/SIGIR2014-ReQReC.pdf

-## Toy dataset:
+## Toy dataset

-	The deliverable is a web application, so one can follow INSTALL.txt and set up the web service.
+The deliverable is a web application.
+One can follow INSTALL.txt and set up the web service.
 A tiny dataset (20 tweets) is already shipped as part of the deliverable, located under <base_dir>/fulltext/data/; one can try the system with it without preparing one's own data.
 After setting up the system, one can simply type in "obama", and there should be a few tweets shown up in the first round.

-### Directory structure:
+### Directory structure
 	src/
 		conf/
 		java/				- the web application is a Java servlet